ICH E8(R1) Final Version Released in April 2022

-One of the regulatory highlights of 2019 was the publication of a new guidance revision E8(R1) on “General Considerations for Clinical Studies” by the International Council for Harmonisation (ICH), as this guidance hasn’t been updated for 21 years.
+One of the regulatory highlights of 2022 is the publication of the final E8(R1) paper on “General Considerations for Clinical Studies” by the International Council for Harmonisation (ICH), as this guidance hasn’t been updated for over 20 years.

 In the ’98 version of the Topic E8 (Step 5) guidance, the ICH intended to describe internationally accepted principles and practices that concerned the general conduct of clinical trials.
-It formed the basis of a scientific approach in design and analysis and the recognition of subject safety that from now on should be observed in the conduct of all human drug investigations.
+It formed the basis of a scientific approach in design and analysis and the recognition of subject safety that clinical research teams should observe in all human drug investigations.

-In hindsight, the ICH E8 guidance has had an enormous influence on the bio-pharmaceutical industry.
-Since then, clinical research is commonly designed with its general considerations in mind; i.e. phased execution (I-IV), and the application of randomization and blinding methods.
+In hindsight, the ICH E8 guidance has had an enormous influence on the biopharmaceutical industry.
+Since then, clinical research has been commonly designed with its general considerations in mind, i.e., phased execution (I-IV) and the application of randomization and blinding methods.

 The introduction of ‘Quality by Design’ – QbD

-It seems that since a few years a ‘replication crisis’ rages through the bio-pharma industry.
-According to a survey among 1,500 scientists that was published in a 2017 Nature journal, more than 70% of researchers had failed to reproduce at least one other scientist’s experiment.
+It seems that for a few years, a ‘replication crisis’ rages through the biopharma industry.
+According to a survey among 1,500 scientists published in a 2017 Nature journal, more than 70% of researchers had failed to reproduce at least one other scientist’s experiment.
 [Mogil, J.S., Macleod, M.R., 2017]

 “To promote overall scientific validity and trust in the clinical research enterprise, there has been an increasing focus on ensuring the reproducibility of research.”
 [Collins and Tabak, 2014; IOM, 2014; Jasny, 2011]